edwardanderson/articular/README.md

 ## Overview

-With Articular, you create webs of information by using styled text to connect trees of headings, images, lists and block quotes representing events in the lifecycle of an artwork (or person, event, place, etc.).
-Metadata is managed in directories of files instead of inside a database.
+With Articular, you create webs of information by describing events in the lifecycle of an artwork (or person, event, place, etc.) in individual documents.
+Each document is a simple tree of headings, images, lists and block quotes.
+These elements, within and between documents, are connected together using styled text statements.
+All the metadata is managed in directories of files instead of inside a database.
 Concise and readable documentation is automatically converted into rich semantic data.

 Here is an example file containing a snippet of Articular Markdown: